nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 It is recommended to always upgrade to the latest version of NuoDB Helm charts when upgrading the NuoDB image.
 The `values.yaml` file includes values that will overwrite the default variables included in the chart.
-Update the NuoDB image either in the `values.yaml` file or set it using the `set` option.
+Update the NuoDB image either in the `values.yaml` file or set it using the `--set` option.
-The `reuse-values` option can be used if the original `values.yaml` file is not available.
+The `--reuse-values` option can be used if the original `values.yaml` file is not available.
 For more information, refer to [Helm Upgrade](https://helm.sh/docs/helm/helm_upgrade/).

 ## Steps to upgrade the NuoDB deployment installed with NuoDB Helm charts